t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    select * from contact where sexe = 'M' and statut = 'Célibataire' and code_postal like '12%';
+    select * from contact where sexe = 'M' and statut = 'célibateire' and code_postal like '12%';
     ```
     ````